Richard B. Bernstein: Life

-From 1997 to 2004 Bernstein was co-editor of book reviews for H-LAW, the listserv co-sponsored by H-NET (Humanities and Social Sciences Network On-Line) and the American Society for Legal HIstory.
-He is also a member of H-LAW's editorial board.
+From 1997 to 2004 Bernstein was co-editor of book reviews for H-LAW, the listserv co-sponsored by H-NET (Humanities and Social Sciences Network On-Line) and the American Society for Legal History.
+He was also a member of H-LAW's editorial board.
 For three years he served on the editorial board of Law and Social Inquiry, the journal of the American Bar Foundation.
 In 2004 he was elected to the board of directors of the American Society for Legal History for a three-year term (2004–2007); in 2011, he was elected for a second term as a director of the society, which expired in 2014.

 In the fall semester of 2011, Bernstein joined the Skadden, Arps Honors Program in Legal Studies at the City College of New York as an adjunct professor of political science.
-In the fall semester, he taught American Constitutional Development; in the spring semester of 2012 he taught Early American Political Development.
-In the fall semester of 2012 he again taught Early American Political Development and a section of the one-semester survey course on American history; in the spring semester of 2013 he taught two sections of the survey course, and a political science course on the American judiciary.
-His repertoire of courses now includes courses on the American judiciary, the U.S. Congress, and the American presidency; American Political Thought; African American Political Thought; and Early American Political Development.
+He taught American Constitutional Development, Early American Political Development, American history, the American judiciary, the American presidency, and African American Political Theory.

 Beginning in the fall 2015 semester, he was named a full-time lecturer in law and political science teaching classes like "The Presidency".

-In 1993, Bernstein changed his byline from Richard B. Bernstein to R. B. Bernstein to avoid confusion with the several other Richard Bernsteins active in journalism and law.

-In November 2002, in addition to his scholarly activities, Bernstein became director of online operations at Heights Books, Inc., a used-bookstore in Brooklyn.
-He ended his connection with Heights Books when the business closed at the end of February 2011.
+In November 2002, in addition to his scholarly activities, Bernstein became director of online operations at Heights Books, Inc., a used-bookstore in Brooklyn, until the business closed at the end of February 2011.

+Bernstein died in New York City on June 26, 2023, at the age of 67.